jonesbusy/jonesbusy/README.md

 🔭 I’m currently working on

-Jenkins, Nexus, Sonarqube, Kubernetes, Rancher 2, Kubernetes (again), Terraform, Packer, Ansible, Azure
+Jenkins, Nexus, Sonarqube, Kubernetes, Rancher 2, Openshift/OKD, FluxCD, Terraform, Packer, Ansible, Azure, Exocale

 And much more cool stuff....

-😄 He/him

 <!--
 **jonesbusy/jonesbusy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.